Go to Main menuGo to Content

 • Other related supporting documentation

-All non-competitive procurement requests greater than $50,000 must be reviewed by Procurement Services*, and supported by the Director.
+All non-competitive procurement requests $75,000 and above must be reviewed by the Contracting Authority.*

 The PPEJ form and any additional documentation must clearly describe: